 “She pushes me away.
 I’ve pushed you away too.”

 “She turns to people who don’t have the right answers or who don’t even care for her or love her as much as I do.
 Oh dear Lord!
 How often have I run to other people instead of you?”

 “She doesn’t trust my guidance and direction in this situation.
 How many times have I not trusted you?”

 “I feel so unwanted, unneeded by her.
 How many times have I made you feel unwanted, not needed?”

-If you are the parent of a prodigal child, you know how painful it can be being forced to wait in the wings knowing you can help the child that you love so much, yet he/she refuses your loving guidance and direction.
+If you are the parent of a prodigal child, you know the pain I have spoken of.
+It’s heart wrenching, being forced to wait in the wings, knowing you can help the child that you love so much, yet he/she refuses your loving guidance and direction.

 How many times though, have we made the foolish mistake of leaving our loving heavenly Father waiting in the wings to help us?
 It’s painful for Him to be left to wait in the wings for us as well.

 Please forgive us God, for there have been times that we ourselves have been the prodigal.